 Apply the stockinette Stockinette should be applied longer than the extent of the splint and 2-3 cm beyond the overlying padding.
-Distal end should be cut to allow covering for the second and third digits only.
+Distal end should be cut to allow coverage for the second and third digits only.

 [Later together, the stockinette and padding are pulled over the edges of the wet plaster to create smooth edges.]